ipra-kollektivet/ai-fashion/README.md

 # Connect to PostgreSQL as superuser
 psql -U postgres

-# Create database and user (already done based on your setup)
+# Create database and user
 CREATE DATABASE ai_stylist_dev;
 CREATE USER stylist_user WITH PASSWORD 'your-password';
 GRANT ALL PRIVILEGES ON DATABASE ai_stylist_dev TO stylist_user;